ryan-charette/galaxy-collision-simulation/README.md

 Raw benchmark results are saved in `docs/benchmarks/local_cpu_benchmark.csv`, with a generated Markdown copy in `docs/benchmarks/local_cpu_benchmark.md`.

+### GPU
-This following table comes from `experiments/benchmarks/a100/` on an NVIDIA A100-SXM4-40GB GPU build.
+The following table comes from `experiments/benchmarks/a100/` on an NVIDIA A100-SXM4-40GB GPU build.
 The fastest measured path is `cuda-tree` with monopole forces (`fmm_expansion_order = 0`).
 Its best throughput is the 500,000-particle case at 787,735 particle-steps/s.

 | Solver | Expansion | Particles | Steps | Median wall time (s) | Particle-steps/s |
 |---|---:|---:|---:|---:|---:|